-Please save the dates for the 2018 Virginia Farm-to-Table Conference and plan to attend to hear mind-stretching ideas and instruction!
-Speakers and panelists will address and share their experiences about the microbial roots of life and health, agricultural behavioral health, food security, food and farm justice, growing their market, food system development, silvopasture, agroforestry, and intensive greenhouse and high tunnel production!
+Please register for the 2018 Virginia Farm-to-Table Conference at https://tinyurl.com/VAFT2018.
+Plan to attend to hear mind-stretching ideas and instruction!
+Speakers and panelists will address and share their experiences about the microbial roots of life and health, agricultural behavioral health, food security, food justice, growing their market, food system development, silvopasture, agroforestry, and intensive greenhouse and high tunnel production!

 Virginia Cooperative Extension, in partnership with USDA’s Natural Resources Conservation Service, Virginia Beginning Farmer and Rancher Coalition, Virginia Sustainable Agriculture Research Education (SARE), Virginia Farm Bureau Federation, Virginia Department of Agriculture and Consumer Services (VDACS), and community partners, present the seventh annual Virginia Farm to Table Conference on December 5 – 6, 2018 at Blue Ridge Community College’s Plecker Workforce Development Center in Weyers Cave, VA.